Skip to content

 Behringer has a well established reputation for making affordable audio gear.
 It doesn't always mean however, that quality needs to be compromised.
 The DEQ2496 Ultracurve Pro epitomises that fact.
 Competitively priced, it's difficult to find something similar.
 My Galaxy replacement power supply for the DEQ2496 will ensure that at least the power side of things will run smoothly and last for a very long time. 🙂

 Installing Galaxy is amazingly straight-forward for anyone who has experience with opening up 19-inch rack gear.
 Personally, I would check the polarity of the mains live / neutral, correct them if they're wrong and check that the ON / OFF switch is switching live and not neutral.
-Other than that, there's no desoldering / soldering, just four screws to remove, four replacement (longer screws to fit, a couple of connectors to pull off the old PSU and main-board and then connect Galaxy.
-Despite the ease of installation however, I feel obliged to offer proper documentation so as soon as that's complete, Galaxy will be available directly from my e-store. 🙂
+Other than that, there's no desoldering / soldering, just four screws to remove, four replacement (longer) screws to fit, a couple of connectors to pull off the old PSU and main-board and then connect Galaxy.

 Plasma Music Limited - I'm deeply concerned about the environment and the exploitation of labour and so I always use local manufacturers in preference to the Far East, with the following in mind: